fairlearn/fairlearn/README.md

 #### Set-up and a single-model assessment

-To load the visualization dashboard and assess a single model's fairness and accuracy, launch the dashboard widget within a Jupyter notebook as follows:
+To assess a single model's fairness and accuracy, the dashboard widget can be launched within a Jupyter notebook as follows:

 ```python
 from fairlearn.widget import FairlearnDashboard